stock

 Share

-Healthcare leaders often accept delays in onboarding as unavoidable friction.
-However, physician credentialing services health plans rely on sit at the center of revenue, compliance, and access.
+Healthcare leaders often accept onboarding delays as unavoidable friction.
+However, physician credentialing services that health plans rely on sit at the center of revenue, compliance, and access.
 When processes slow down, organizations feel the impact across operations, provider satisfaction, and member experience.

 As a result, many organizations now explore provider credentialing outsourcing to manage scale and complexity.
 At the same time, re-credentialing support and delegated credentialing health plan models continue to evolve.
-The industry recognizes that slow credentialing is not an administrative inconvenience.
-It is a financial and strategic risk.
+Slow credentialing is not an administrative inconvenience — it is a financial and strategic risk.

 The Hidden Financial Impact of Credentialing Delays